-What actions can be taken depends on the situation.
-A good first step in most situations is to put the concern in writing and provide the letter or email to the other side.
-The other person may not have been aware of the law, or did not know the impact of their actions.
+It depends on the situation.
+You can put the concern in writing and provide a letter or email to the other side.
+The other person may not have been aware of the law.
+Alternatively, they may not know the impact of their actions.

-If it is not clear whether there is a breach under the Residential Tenancies Act has been breached, then Service Alberta might be able to help.
-Service Alberta is the ministry in the Alberta government that enforces the Residential Tenancies Act and handles landlord and tenant complaints.
-The Consumer Contact Centre is an information line that can be called into to have questions about the law answered.
+If it is not clear whether there is a breach under the Residential Tenancies Act, then Service Alberta might be able to help.
+Service Alberta is the ministry in the Alberta government that enforces the Residential Tenancies Act.
+You can call the Consumer Contact Centre if you want more information on the law.

-If there has been a breach, then the typical actions that can be taken include making an application through the Provincial Court or the Residential Tenancy Dispute Resolution Service.
-There is a also a complaint process through Service Alberta that can be used if an offence has been committed under the Residential Tenancies Act, you can make a complaint through Service Alberta.
+If there has been a breach, you can make an application through the Alberta Court of Justice Civil or the Residential Tenancy Dispute Resolution Service.
+If a landlord or tenant commits an offence under the Residential Tenancies Act, you can make a complaint through Service Alberta.

 There may also be other options depending on the situation.
-If there are repair or maintenance problems, then Alberta Health Services, Environmental Public Health can be contacted for more information (or call Health Link at 811).
+If there are repair or maintenance problems, you can contact Environmental Public Health for more information (or call Health Link at 811).
 A health inspector can conduct an inspection and issue different orders.
-For example, an order might say that repairs have to be completed within a set period of time, or that the premises must be vacated.
+For example, an order might say that the landlord must complete repairs within a set period of time.